Whey Isolate vs Concentrate: Which Is Better for You?

 Real-world factors usually determine your choice between whey protein isolate and concentrate.
 Let's look at the everyday factors that affect your supplement routine after dissecting their nutritional differences and how they're processed.

-These supplements show a big price difference.
-Whey isolate costs 20-50% higher than concentrate.
-The extra processing needed to make isolate creates this price gap.
-Budget-minded fitness fans will find concentrate a cheaper protein source that doesn't skimp on quality.
+These supplements show a noticeable price difference.
+Whey isolate costs more than concentrate because of the extra processing needed to make it.
+Budget-minded fitness fans often find concentrate a cheaper protein source that doesn't skimp on quality.

 Taste and Texture: Creamier in Concentrate, Cleaner in Isolate